- 1/2 cup (1 stick) unsalted butter, soft

 *Spoon & Sweep method: Use a spoon to fill measuring cup with flour until required amount is obtained.
 Scooping measuring cup directly into flour bag will firmly pack flour resulting in too much flour required for recipe.

-- Add flour in one step and on low speed mix until just combined.
-Do not overmix.
+- Add coconut- flour mixture in one step to creamed mixture and mix until just combined.
+Do not over mix.

 - Press dough flat on a plastic food film lined cookie sheet and chill in the refrigerator until firm enough to roll.
 About 1 hour or leave overnight.

 - This dough tends to become soft very quickly during rolling.
 Tip: place 2 cookie sheets filled with ice cubes on area where you will be rolling dough.
 This will keep dough longer cool and make it easier to work.
 Using least amount of flour during rolling will give the most delectable result.

 - Turn on oven.
 Sprinkle the work surface with a small amount of flour and roll dough 4 stacked credit cards thick.

 - Cut into 1 inch by 2 inches and place on parchment or silicone baking mat lined or buttered cookie sheets.

 - Place in 375°F oven and bake until light golden, about 13 minutes.
 Allow to cool.

 - Remove frozen crème brûlée from freezer and lift out of pan.
 Place on plastic food film or on parchment paper.
 Cut immediately into 1 inch by 2 inches.
 Place onto prebaked shortbread.
 Place in refrigerator.